uriahpissalidis/leetcode_medium/README.md

 1268: Seach Suggestions System - Done, attempting to make the solution above work as well <br>
 215: Kth Largest Element in an Array - Done, comments are in the problem to describe how the solution works <br>
 2149: Rearrange Array Elements by Sign - Done, I don't think there is a way to do this in-place without disturbing the order of the integers <br>
+1423: Maximum Points You Can Obtain from Cards - Done, interesting little question, had to think about it for a little while <br>